 That said, submissions still reign supreme in BJJ.
 Even though they’re not statistically the most utilized in competition. they’re still the coolest way to win.
 The list of the optimal Jiu-Jitsu moves to get a tap is just a fundamentals class curriculum in disguise.
 With the exception of the heel hook, of course (depending on school policies).

 Chokes from the Back

 When it comes to the king of submissions, it is still the back choke.
 The move Royce Gracie used to dominate the first UFCs is still the most used submission at tournaments.
 When it comes to GI competitions, the bow and arrow choke is undisputed.
 Done from the back with the help of the opponent’s lapel this devastating choke counts for most of the submissions in tournaments.

 The bow and arrows predecessor, the original rear-naked choke is submission king in No-Gi competition.
 While sometimes seen in GI tournaments as well, the No-Gi scene is where this choke rules.
 It is so effective, that EBI rules have made back control a starting point of overtime rounds.

 The back chokes’ runner up (although barely) is none other than the armbar.
 Transcending the borders of GI or No GI competition, it is one of the most versatile moves in BJJ.
-Applicable from both bottom and top position, the armbar’s effectiveness has been proven again and again.
-You’ll be hard pressed to find a tournament without an armbar finish.
+Applicable from both the bottom and top position, the armbar’s effectiveness has been proven again and again.
+You’ll be hard-pressed to find a tournament without an armbar finish.

 The move most associated with Brazilian Jiu-Jitsu and one of the most effective submissions is the triangle choke.
 A strangle done from literally everywhere, the triangle has countless variations.
 What’s most impressive is that they all work at every belt level, Gi or No Gi.